google/zerocopy/CONTRIBUTING.md

       https://github.com/google/zerocopy/commit/789b3deb)
 1. Other entities which may not make sense to arbitrary future readers

+## Using Kani

+Kani is a static analysis tool for detecting certain kinds of undefined behavior in Rust code.
+It can be used to analyze the codebase and identify potential UB, aiding in writing safe and correct Rust programs.

+When to use Kani:

+1. Use Kani when you want to perform static analysis to identify possible instances of undefined behavior in your Rust code.
+2. Run Kani on your codebase before making significant changes or as part of the code review process to catch potential UB early.

+To use Kani:

+1. Install Kani according to the provided instructions.
+2. Run Kani on the relevant Rust code files or the entire codebase.
+3. Review the generated reports and address any identified potential UB.

+## Writing Tests to Catch Undefined Behavior with Miri

+Miri is an interpreter for Rust's mid-level intermediate representation (MIR) that is designed to catch various forms of undefined behavior.
+Writing tests with Miri helps ensure that the code behaves correctly and adheres to Rust's safety guarantees.

+When to write tests for Miri:

+1. Write tests for Miri when you want to ensure that your code does not exhibit undefined behavior, especially for critical or performance-sensitive parts of the codebase.

+To write tests for Miri:

+1. Identify critical code paths or performance-sensitive sections of the code where UB could occur.
+2. Write tests that exercise these code paths and operations, ensuring they are valid and do not result in UB.
+3. Run the tests using Miri to verify that the code behaves as expected and does not trigger any undefined behavior.
+2.

 ## Community Guidelines

 This project follows [Google's Open Source Community